Featured image: If I could not remember my past, would I be the same person as before?

 Alternatively, we could open up the memory criterion beyond the recreation of original conscious thought or action.
 I might, for example, be convinced of being at one with my former self if I could believe external triggers such as photos and anecdotes, both of which are aside from organic conscious recollection.
 However, we are again reintroduced to circularity via the reasoning above.

 Maybe Locke et al were wrong—or what they provided was incomplete.
 What if conscious memory, or the possibility of it, is just one psychological property that should be considered?
 Then how do we connect the different stages of our lives?
 We could use more-recognisable characteristics to define individuals.
-Dave Cohen in a conversation with Gretchen Weirob put forward the following (Perry 1978, 20):
+Dave Cohen in a conversation with Gretchen Weirob put forward the following:

 An unrectified issue with Schechtman’s view is that the reflective perceiver-self is (debatably) an illusion: there is no observer within me objectively interpreting my experiences.
-So whose narrative am I really defining and, as such, how is there actually continuance?
-And how do we account for someone who exhibits multiple, enduring personality states in one body (i.e. dissociative identity disorder)?
+Whose narrative am I really defining and how is there actually continuance?
+How do we account for someone who exhibits multiple, enduring personality states in one body (i.e. dissociative identity disorder)?
 Furthermore, Schechtman questions why it should ‘matter to us that the memory experiences in question be in one substance rather than another’, claiming that the physical brain cannot be conscious of itself and so cannot affect the sense of self; yet, according to physicalists, the brain is still the source of our thoughts.

 It is logically difficult to completely negate the physical.
 Philosophers who argue bodily criteria for personal identity, on the other hand, offer theories that align with basic intuition even though they are not always conceptually simple.
 We recognise another person with our senses and intuit that the same person survives because the physical body survives.
 We praise and blame bodies and assign moral responsibility to them.
 We hold people accountable with the law in this way: someone might be held in jail for multiple life sentences even though they could, arguably, as discussed, change as a person psychologically.
 (Should they be absolved if it is safe to do so?)